- COBRA is a federal law that may let you keep your employer

 This is called "continuation coverage."

-- COBRA coverage generally is offered for 18 months (36 months in some cases).
-Ask the employer's benefits administrator or group health plan about your COBRA rights if:
+COBRA coverage generally is offered for 18 months (36 months in some cases).
+Ask the employer's benefits administrator or group health plan about your COBRA rights if you find out your coverage has ended and you don't get a notice, or if you get divorced.

-- You or the covered employee needs to tell the plan administrator if you qualify for COBRA because of one of these:
+You or the covered employee needs to tell the plan administrator if you qualify for COBRA because you got divorced or legally separated (court-issued separation decree) from the covered employee, or you were a dependent child or dependent adult child who's no longer a dependent.

 You'll need to tell the plan administrator about your change in situation within 60 days of the change.